 Cajuns are one of the most unique cultures and ethnic groups in the United States.
 Primarily located in rural Southern Louisiana, the culture is defined by its French roots which are easily seen in their own distinct Cajun French dialect, societal norms, music, and food.
 You'll see this culture throughout the southern Louisiana region known as Acadiana, which covers 22 parishes across the state.
 The Cajun culture is deeply informed by the strange and beleaguered history of the Cajun people and their ancestors, and is a culture that you must experience first-hand to fully understand.

-Unlike Creoles, Cajuns do not trace their roots from the early French settlers of Louisiana who settled in New Orleans.
+Unlike Creoles, Cajun people do not trace their roots from the early French settlers of Louisiana who settled in New Orleans.
 Instead, the Cajuns are actually descendants of the Acadians, who emigrated from Northern France to colonize the eastern portions of Canada in the early 17th century.
 In 1710, the British conquered Acadia and attempted to force the Acadians to submit to the British crown, but the former French colonists refused.
 Throughout the duration of the French and Indian War, the British suspected the Francophone colonists of helping the French, and deported many Acadians from the region between 1755 and 1764.
 During The Expulsion (as this time period came to be known) approximately 11,500 Acadians were forced from their lands by the British, and were mostly spread out among rural communities in the British New World Colonies, creating this fascinating ethnic group.

 After the Siege of Louisbourg in 1758, the British started to send the Acadians to France.
 Many unfortunate Acadians died in route when three transports sank, but about 3,000 former colonists were eventually deported to France.

 The newly arrived Acadians more or less absorbed many rural communities in Louisiana that were comprised of non-Acadian French, Spanish, Irish, and German settlers, as well as Native Americans.
 Through a combination of intermarriage and pure proximity, the Acadians culture eventually spread throughout the region all while taking on aspects of the initial inhabitants' varied cultures.
 Eventually, the French term “Acadian” became shortened to “Cadien,” and then finally to “Cajun.”
-This absorption of many ethnic groups into the Acadian community means that today there are many Louisiana Cajuns who have no ancestral ties to the original group of French colonists in eastern Canada, and current Cajuns exhibit a wide variety of surnames.
+This absorption of many ethnic groups into the Acadian community means that today there are many Louisiana Cajun people who have no ancestral ties to the original group of French colonists in eastern Canada, and current Cajuns exhibit a wide variety of surnames.
 Because of this, the ethnic group is extremely eclectic and Cajun country is more of a collection of culture than anything.